chartie8/thomas_eakins/thomas eakins and his allegory/README.md

 <iframe src="https://archive.org/embed/thomaseakinscoll00phil" width="560" height="384" frameborder="0" webkitallowfullscreen="true" mozallowfullscreen="true" allowfullscreen></iframe>

 In 1866, Thomas Eakins traveled abroad to France and enrolled at Ecole des Beaux-Arts in Paris to strengthen his skills in art.
-Here, he followed a rigid academic tradition, primarily focused on drawing. (*See page 48 in document above, "The Thomas Eakins Collection", Philladelphia Museum of Art.*) During these formative years in his education, nude models were readily accessible, which was invaluable to his skill in rendering the human body in dynamic ways.
-After spending some time in Spain, Eakins returned to Philadelphia in 1870 and found himself hard-pressed to find a nude model, let alone a female.
+Here, he followed a rigid academic tradition, primarily focused on drawing. (*See page 48 in document above, "The Thomas Eakins Collection", Philladelphia Museum of Art.*) During these formative years in his education, nude models were readily accessible, which was invaluable to his skill in rendering the human body in dynamic ways.[^2] After spending some time in Spain, Eakins returned to Philadelphia in 1870 and found himself hard-pressed to find a nude model, let alone a female.
 By 1879, as a seasoned drawing professor, the necessity he saw in providing his students a nude model was so important to him that he stirred up a controversy for himself.
 After repeatedly bringing in fully nude models for his co-ed classes, the Pennsylvania Academy of Fine Arts forced him to resign in 1886.
 This experience strongly influences discussion on Eakins’ painting of *William Rush Carving His Allegorical Figure of the Schuylkill River* and understanding some context behind his choices in this painting and its multiple iterations, having been created near the height of his teaching career.

 #Masculinity and Femininity